-&lt;sup>1 CSSA Standard 3
+1 CSSA Standard 3

-&lt;sup>2 HM Government 'A working definition of Trauma Informed Practice' 2.11.2022
+2 HM Government 'A working definition of Trauma Informed Practice' 2.11.2022

-- A Safe point of contact: Contact for victims and survivors of abuse within the Catholic Church, supporting both those who were abused as children and those adults at risk who have been abused. - Non-judgmental listening: Safeguarding case officers offer a non-judgmental and respectful space for you to share their stories and experiences at your own pace.
+- Non-judgmental listening: Safeguarding Officers offer a non-judgmental and respectful space for you to share their stories and experiences at your own pace.
 It is up to you what and how much you share depending on what you are comfortable with.
+The Safeguarding Service will listen in a way that is non-judgmental and built on a foundation of respect for you and how you feel.
 They might ask you some questions but this is only so they can better understand your experiences.
-They will let you know what will happen next and arrange a time to contact you again to give you feedback or an update. - Support options: We will give you an information leaflet 'Hurt by Abuse' which outlines what you can expect from the Safeguarding Service and the support available. - Referrals to statutory agencies: All disclosures of abuse are referred to statutory agencies (Police, Children's Services, Adult Services).
-Any referrals to statutory agencies will be made in discussion with you and you will be able to choose whether your complaint is reported anonymously to the police, and whether you consent to a police investigation - Commitment to survivors: The Safeguarding Service is dedicated to ensuring that those hurt by abuse are heard and that children, adults at risk and adults with vulnerabilities are kept safe.
+They will let you know what will happen next and arrange a time to contact you again to give you feedback or an update. - Support options: The officers will discuss the various support options available to you and provide information on what will happen next, including arranging follow-up contact.
+We also publish an information leaflet called 'Hurt by Abuse' which outlines what you can expect from the Safeguarding Service and the support available. - Referrals to statutory agencies: All disclosures of abuse are referred to statutory agencies (Police, Children's Services, Adult's Services) in line with the Catholic Safeguarding Standards Agency's guidelines to protect others from harm.
+Any referrals to statutory agencies will be made in discussion with you and you will be able to choose whether or not you consent to a police investigation - Commitment to survivors: The service is dedicated to ensuring that you are heard and that children, adults at risk and adults with vulnerabilities are kept safe.